sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 Set `Desired capacity`, `Minimum capacity`, and `Maximum capacity` to `0` - our Lambda function will update these values to match our scaling requirements later.

-Check `Enable scale-in protection` - This will protect instances in use from being terminated prematurely as the number of queued tasks decreases as discussed above.
+Check `Enable scale-in protection` - This will protect instances in use from being terminated prematurely as the number of unclaimed tasks decreases as discussed above.

 Leave everything else as it is.